Coffey on Cop27: Sunak not focused on ‘just a gathering of people in Egypt’

 “Britain showing up to work with world leaders is an opportunity to grasp, not an event to shun,” he said.

-However, Jacob Rees-Mogg, who was sacked as energy secretary by Mr Sunak, said he was “right not to go to” Cop27.
+However, Jacob Rees-Mogg, who resigned as energy secretary as Mr Sunak took over as Prime Minister, said he was “right not to go to” Cop27.

 “The cost of living won’t be solved in Sharm el Sheikh where each hotel room for the conference is £2,000 a night,” Mr Rees-Mogg tweeted.